 Barnsley offers us hope of a community that commits to equal citizenship.

 The Communist Manifesto is is 170 years old.
 It is still relevant?

 It's not the nanny state we've got to worry about; it's something far worse.

 A summary of some of the leading crimes and injustices of Tory Austerity.

-I was recently interviewed by occupy.com about Universal Credit.
-Here's my perspective on the next unfolding disaster of Tory (non) welfare reform.
+My perspective on the unfolding disaster of Tory (non) welfare reform.

-Universal Credit is certainly not in accordance with the principles described in Matthew 20:1-16
+Universal Credit is not in accordance with the principles of Matthew 20:1-16.

-For all the challenges in reforming social care there is a stark contrast between the promising reforms in Australia and the radical reversals in the UK.
+There is a stark contrast between promising reforms in Australia and radical reversals in the England.